-If you are an American visiting the Baltic country of Latvia at Christmastime, you will feel at home.
-This country's most important traditions are much the same as those in the United States.
-Latvian Christmas customs, like many in Europe, are a combination of Christian traditions and pagan celebrations of the winter solstice, which occurs just a few days before Christmas.
+If you are a U.S. resident visiting the Baltic country of Latvia at Christmastime, you will likely feel at home, as this country's most important traditions are much the same as those in the U.S. Like many in Europe, Latvian Christmas customs are a combination of Christian traditions and Pagan (beliefs outside of the main world religions) celebrations of the winter solstice, which occurs just a few days before Christmas.

-Latvia celebrates Christmas on December 25, and many Latvians mark the 12 days leading up to Christmas with gifts, much like the beloved Christmas carol, "Twelve Days of Christmas," that tells of the tradition of giving gifts for 12 days.
+Latvia celebrates Christmas on December 25, and many locals mark the 12 days leading up to the holiday with presents, much like the beloved carol, "Twelve Days of Christmas," that tells of the tradition of giving gifts for 12 days.

-Like most children in the U.S., children in Latvia believe in Santa Claus who brings their presents and puts them under the Christmas tree.
+Like most children in the U.S., children in Latvia believe in Santa Claus—Ziemassvētku vecītis (Christmas Grandfather) is the country's name for the jolly character—who brings their presents and puts them under the Christmas tree.
 Gifts are usually opened on Christmas Eve or Christmas morning.

 Yule was the name pagans gave to the celebration of the winter solstice—the shortest day of the year—which falls a few days prior to Christmas.
 Yule symbolized the sun, and so Yule logs were burned and candles were lit to honor the sun god and encourage him and the sun to come back on the shortest day of the year.
-For Latvians, the yule log is still an important Christmas tradition.
-It is a way to clean the slate, making way for the New Year.
-It is dragged and then burned to symbolize the destruction of the bad events that happened that year.
+For Latvians, the yule log is still an important Christmas tradition: It is a way to clean the slate, making way for the new year.
+The log is dragged and then burned to symbolize the destruction of the bad events that happened in the past year.

-If you are in Riga during December, check out holiday decorations and sample Latvian Christmastime foods at the Riga Christmas market.
+If you are in Riga during December, check out holiday decorations and sample Latvian Christmastime foods at the Old Riga Christmas market open from November 30, 2019, through January 8, 2020.
 You can munch on gingerbread and sip mulled wine while you peruse stalls offering hand-knitted items like shawls, scarves, mittens, and candles.